Save money using a smartphone: 10 money saving tips

 I’m a bit of an old pro at using my smartphone to organize my life.
 So when one of my best friends asked me what I was doing getting my iPhone scanned at my local H&M I thought it was about time I shared my expertise.

 Here are my top 10 ways to save money using a smartphone:

 The next time you walk into a store and you’re about to buy something, go to the app store and find the store’s app (the store you plan to shop at).
 Download that and see if it has an option for receiving a discount.
 For example, the H&M app allows you to shake your phone to get a random discount.
 Many stores have this functionality, from Hotels.com to Old Navy.

 There are a ton of apps that help you manage your budget.
-My personal favourite is from Mint.com.
-This app helps you manage your cashflow and bills, all in one place.
+My personal favorite is from Mint.com.
+This app helps you manage your cash flow and bills, all in one place.

 7. Scan the Barcode

 Apps like Red Laser and ShopSavvy have some up-and-coming apps.
 These generally allow users to take a picture of a barcode of a product.
 The app then does the hard work for you and searches the best prices from retailers for that particular item, to save you cash.
 This is the future of price comparison.